Adapters

 Create

-On the main scree, you can add new adapters to your instance of DIAL:
+On the main screen, you can add new adapters by following these steps:

 -